machal/cssmine-content/css3-box-reflection.md

 [lea.verou.me/2011/06/css-reflections-for-firefox-with-moz-element-and-svg-masks/](<http://lea.verou.me/2011/06/css-reflections-for-firefox-with-moz-element-and-svg-masks/>)

-This property is therefore not reliable when dealing with a big target group, however, it might come in handy for internal apps with a limited target group.
+This property is therefore not reliable when dealing with a big target group, however, it might come in handy for internal apps with a limited target audience.